These workforce guidelines assist public sector agencies to comply with the public health and social measures being

 Adhere to legislative and government requirements.
 Agencies must adhere to general Health and Safety at Work Act obligations.
 It will also be important to be aware of the public health advice for Alert Level 1:

 - If you have cold, flu or COVID-19 symptoms, stay home and call your GP or Healthline to see if you need a test.

 - Maintain good hygiene – keep up good hand washing practices, cough and sneeze into your elbow, keep surfaces clean.

-- Keep your distance – even at Alert Level 1 it’s still worthwhile keeping a safe distance from people you don’t know while out and about.
+- Keep your distance – even for those who are at Alert Level 1 it’s still worthwhile keeping a safe distance from people you don’t know while out and about.

 Be prepared.
 The risk of further cases of COVID-19 remains.
 Agencies need to ensure their plans enable a quick response should there be any raising of the alert level in the future.